mli/gluon-crash-course/predict.md

 # Predict with a pre-trained model

-A saved model can be used in multiple places, such as continue training, fine-tuning and prediction.
-This tutorial we will discuss how to predict new examples with the model trained before.
+A saved model can be used in multiple places, such as to continue training, to fine tune the model, and for prediction.
+In this tutorial we will discuss how to predict new examples using a pretrained model.

 ```{.python .input  n=1}
 from mxnet import nd